b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 4 (Digital Forensic Tools).md

 <br>

-Validation and Verification
+Validation
-* Validation is a way to confirm that a tool is functioning as intended
+* A way to confirm that a tool is functioning as intended